 I am aware, this was not the happiest of posts.
 I am painting a bleak picture, which might seem hyperbolic to some.
 However, I think what I wrote will nevertheless resonate with many as I think it represents their struggle, and the weight they carry—irrespective of whether they are immediately aware of what exactly weighs so heavily on them.

-Most of all, I hope that this post served as a wake-up call for some people, because masking is not a sustainable strategy for social inclusion.
+Most of all, I hope that this post served as a wake-up call for some people, because masking is often not a sustainable strategy for social inclusion.
 I hope it starts conversations on what better strategies might be, and how to stay connected to yourself when you are prohibited from giving expression to your true self.

-In a future post I will go much deeper into the concept of masking and camouflaging and what the research literature has to say about it.
+In a future post, I will go much deeper into the concept of masking and camouflaging and what the research literature has to say about it.
 For just this once, I felt like writing a post without scientific references.
 Let me know if you are interested in the occasional post of this nature, where I just pen down my thoughts.
 Or are you a footnote fetishist and couldn’t go without the scientific references?

 Update: I wrote that post: